Palmach: Casualties

 The Palmach memorial site records 37 deaths of Palmach members between May 1941 and May 1945.
 Thirty-one are described as killed in action, six were killed while serving in the British Army and six were killed in the "Struggle against the British Government".

 A further 39 members of the Palmach died between the May 1945 and November 1947.
 Twenty-one are recorded as killed in action and one killed in battle, fourteen being killed during the attempt to blow up the Achziv Bridge during the Night of the Bridges.
 Twenty-eight died in the struggle against the British.

 Between the beginning of December 1947 and the end of May 1948, when the Israeli army was created, 574 deaths are listed, of whom 524 were killed in action or in battle; 77 while on convoy duty or securing roads; 59 during Operation Yevusi, including 34 at Nabi Samuel; 20 during Operation Nachshon, all at al-Qastal; 68 during Operation Yiftach; 12 at Mishmar HaEmek.
 By district 171 members of the Palmach were killed in Jerusalem and the surrounding area, 104 in and around Gush Etzion, 103 in the Galilee and 81 in the Negev.

 From June 1948 to December 1949, during which time the Palmach was absorbed into the army, 527 members died, 452 killed in action or in battle; 101 were killed during Operation Danny, including 45 at Khirbet Kurikur; 53 during Operation Yoav; 44 in Operation Horev and 22 during Operation Death to the Invader.
 By district 234 died in the Negev and Southern Plain; 62 in Jerusalem and surrounds; 44 around Latrun; 42 in the Gaza Strip and 41 in the Central Plain and Coastal Strip.

 By Brigade, 313 members of the Harel Brigade were killed, 312 from the Negev and 274 from the Yiftach.
-One of the dead is listed as also being a member of the Lechi.
+One of the dead is listed as also being a member of the Lehi.

 The Palmach memorial site records the death of 34 female members, seventeen killed in action or in battle.

 Around 520 of the fatalities had been born in Palestine; of whom 117 were from Tel Aviv, 97 from Jerusalem and 56 from Haifa.
 Over 550 had been born in Europe and Russia; with 181 from Poland, 99 from Germany and 95 from Romania.
 Another 131 of the dead originated from Arab and Muslim countries; 32 from Turkey, 23 from Syria and 21 from the Yemen.
 Of the remainder 13 had been born in the USA.

 Of the dead, 633 were aged between 18 and 22 years, 302 were between 22 and 25, 138 were 26 and over, and 91 were under 18 years of age.

 Military organization

-The Palmach was organised into regular companies (six in 1943), and five or six special units.
+The Palmach was organised into regular companies (12 in total), later merged into battalions, and five or six special units.

+The companies were enumerated by the consecutive letters of the Hebrew alphabet and when translating into English some enumerated them by numbers and some by the consecutive Latin letters: